The Renters’ Rights Bill: What You Need to Know

 Now is the time to plan ahead.
 At Jacobs Steel, we are ready to support landlords through these changes and help navigate the new regulations.
 We have in-depth knowledge of property laws, regulations, and market trends, helping landlords stay compliant.
 Get in touch with us today and let us help you navigate this evolving landscape.

 Jacobs Steel are estate and letting agents with offices in Worthing, Findon, Lancing, Shoreham-by-Sea and Hove.
-Our commercial sales & lettings team will guide you through the entire process, communicating with you every step of the way.
+We will guide you through the entire process, communicating with you every step of the way.